||AS Assessment Coordinator 2020-2021

 |About the Department

-The AS Assessment Process is a structured, transparent, and consistent assessment process which evaluates and strategizes with AS Programs on a rotating quadrennial cycle and as requested by an AS Program and approved by the Assessment Coordinator.
-The process utilizes office data to present strategic office recommendations to the AS Board of Directors, regarding assessment findings and methods of continuous improvement.
-The process is conducted by the Assessment Coordinator and may include the involvement of the AS Structure and Program Advisory Committee (SPAC) or other process approved by the AS Board of Directors.
-The Assessment Coordinator may also help support broader AS structure review processes
+The AS Assessment Process is a structured, transparent, and consistent assessment process which evaluates and strategizes with AS Programs.
+The process utilizes office and programming data to present strategic recommendations to the appropriate AS governing body, regarding assessment findings and methods of continuous improvement.
+The process is conducted by the Assessment Coordinator in coordination with Assistant Director of Student Activities.
+The Assessment Coordinator may also help support broader AS structure review processes.

 |About the Position

 The Assessment Coordinator is responsible for ensuring the successful implementation, management, and improvement of the AS Assessment Process.
-The Assessment Coordinator works closely with the AS Vice President for Business & Operations to develop and present reports, to the AS Board of Directors, regarding office and program improvement.
+They are also responsible for helping to coordinate the annual End of Year Data Reporting for every department, and to assist with updating AS Policies.
+The Assessment Coordinator works closely with the Assistant Director of Student Activities and the AS Business Director regarding improvements and structural changes to AS Programs.

 |Terms of Position

-This is a three quarter position.
+This is a three-quarter position.
 This position begins the Monday two weeks before the start of classes fall quarter and ends the Friday of finals week the following spring quarter.
-Additionally, this position requires 40 hours of planning and preparation work to be done over the summer for the planning and scheduling of fall quarter’s AS Assessment Process.
-This position works an average of 15 hours per week during Fall, Winter, and Spring Quarter.
-The position holder may work more some weeks and less other weeks depending on the needs of the AS Assessment Process.
-The position holder is neither required nor expected to work during intersession, Winter Break or Spring Break.
+Additionally, this position allows for up to 30 hours of planning and preparation work to be done over the summer for analyzing the previous year’s data and to work on special projects.
+This position works 7 - 10 hours per week during Fall, Winter, and Spring Quarter.
+The position holder may work more some weeks and less other weeks as needed.
+The position holder is neither required nor expected to work during intersession, Winter Break or Spring Break, but can do so with approval from the Assistant Director of Student Activities.

 - Maintain a minimum credit load throughout term of position of 6 credits for undergraduates and 4 credits for graduates.